Composability is currently an Early Access Feature in Alpha status.

 import scala.jdk.CollectionConverters._

-Bank creates an IOU of USD 100 for the house owner on the iou domain, by submitting the command through the ledger API command service of participant 1.
+Bank creates an IOU of USD 100 for the house owner on the iou sync domain, by submitting the command through the ledger API command service of participant 1.
 The house owner then shares the IOU contract with the painter such that the painter can effect the ownership change when they accept the offer.
 The share operation adds the painter as an observer on the IOU contract so that the painter can see the IOU contract.
-Both of these commands run over the iou domain because the Bank’s participant 1 is only connected to the iou domain.
+Both of these commands run over the iou sync domain because the Bank’s participant 1 is only connected to the iou sync domain.

 // Bank creates IOU for the house owner